Friar Leadership and Immersion Program (FLIP)

 • Technology

-Students who receive the FLIP badge, as well as the Friar Four Career Core milestones, will be able to demonstrate the following outcomes and skills:
+Students who receive the Business Exploration and Cultural Agility badges, as well as the Friar Four Career Core milestones, will be able to demonstrate the following outcomes and skills:

 • Develop an experience-based knowledge of their discipline